italia/daf-semantic-kbaselib/README.md

 ## TODO

+- [ ] add the library to mavne central or to a public nexus, in order to simplify the build and installation processes.
-- [ ] adding simple examples of usage in README for calling the basic functionalities
+- [ ] add simple examples of usage in README for calling the basic functionalities
-- [ ] importing the core catalog part currently copied in `katalod` api
+- [ ] import the core catalog part currently copied in `katalod` api
+- [ ] add a simple diagram, to explain better the various components and their responsability.